alokVerma749/ui-project_08/README.md

 ![Project 08: uiproject-08](https://github.com/alokVerma749/ui-project_08/blob/master/8.png)

-Here's a project learnt and build the project based on HTML5 and CSS3 only
+Here's a project learnt and build with HTML5 and CSS3 only

 <p align="right">(<a href="#top"> back to top </a>)</p>